Typhoon Nock-ten: Preparations and impact

 Nock-ten made eight landfalls in the Philippines.
 According to the NDRRMC, a total of 98,771 families were preemptively evacuated in CALABARZON, MIMAROPA, Bicol, and Eastern Visayas region.

 A total of 13 people have been reported dead while total damages have been reported up to ₱6.12 billion (US$123 million).

-On December, 26, 2016, MV Starlite Atlantic sank off the coast of Tingloy, Batangas during the onslaught of the typhoon.
+On December 26, 2016, MV Starlite Atlantic sank off the coast of Tingloy, Batangas during the onslaught of the typhoon.
 The vessel was anchored in Batangas Bay when the typhoon passed over it with winds of up to 185 km/h in the center and gusts of 215 km/h.
-The typhoon generated huge waves between six to eight meters in height, causing the vessel to come off its mooring and drift toward Tingloy where it sank.
+The typhoon generated huge waves between six and eight meters in height, causing the vessel to come off its mooring and drift toward Tingloy where it sank.
 One person died and 18 were reported missing in the incident, while the Philippine Coast Guard rescued 15 out of the 34 crew.

 Highest Public Storm Warning Signal

-Retirement
+Naming and Retirement

-PAGASA announced that Nina had removed from their naming lists, because it had caused over ₱1 billion in damages; subsequently on January 17, 2017, PAGASA announced that they selected Nika to supersede Nina for the 2020 season.
+Nina has been assigned to 20 tropical cyclones worldwide, with PAGASA assigned it to five tropical cyclones within their area of responsibility; it was last assigned to Typhoon Prapiroon in 2012.
+After incurring over ₱1 billion in damages, PAGASA announced that Nina had retired from their naming lists; subsequently on January 17, 2017, PAGASA announced that they selected Nika to supersede Nina for the 2020 season.

 On the other hand, during the 49th annual session of the ESCAP/WMO Typhoon Committee during 2017, they announced that the Nock-ten had also removed from the naming lists.
 In March 2018, the Typhoon Committee officially chose Hinnamnor as its replacement name.